ALA 23 – Ejercito del aire

 I had previously only seen some Spanish F-5s during the 75th Anniversary of the Spanish Air Force at Torrejon in 2014 and at the Royal International Air Tattoo in 2015.
 In both instances though the weather had not played ball and thus I was eager to retry and capture these magnificent aircraft in some warm sunny conditions.
 Thus, with a group of other 6 friends from Malta, we spent two fabulous days at this rarely visited airbase, capturing these legendary fighter-training aircraft from every possible angle imaginable.
 At first, we were quite sceptic about what we would actually see during those two days, especially since the operational days of the Spanish F-5 are numbered, with their retirement date not yet set but impending due to the fact that the airframe is quite old and the fact that only 19 examples still serve with the Spanish Air Force.

-We therefore were not expecting to see more than 4 flying examples on each day of the visits, but we were happily proven wrong when to our joy, we saw not less than 9 examples on the active apron, with 7 being prepared for normal day operations and two were specially configured to present to us photographers the various configurations of the F-5, with one being fully loaded with weapons, and one example surrounded with all types of weapon and training platforms that the aircraft can support.
+We therefore were not expecting to see more than a couple of flying examples on each day of the visits, but we were happily proven wrong when to our joy, we saw not less than 9 examples on the active apron, with 7 being prepared for normal day operations and two were specially configured to present to us photographers the various configurations of the F-5, with one being fully loaded with weapons, and one example surrounded with all types of weapon and training platforms that the aircraft can support.

 Before we could walk out freely on the apron and take pictures of all F-5s being prepared for normal flying ops, were were briefed by the Spanish air force, who showed as a video of the history of Ala 23, as well as explained to us their role within the Spanish Air Force and also gave us an overview of what we could and could not do during those two days.
 We were therefore overjoyed when we got to know that the wing would be performing 3 sorties per day, with each sortie consisting of not less than 4 aircraft, with the last sortie being a night sortie thus enabling us to take night shots of the aircraft.
 After the briefing, we were also allowed to take some images of the gate guards at the base, which were located close by to where the briefing room was located.